-Castle del Monte is located in Anduria in southeast Italy.
+Castle del Monte is located in Abruzzo in southeast Italy.
 It was originally constructed in the 13th century by Frederick II.
 Although made with marble walls and columns, the castle isn’t very spacious on the inside.

 The original structure of the castle was apparently abandoned before it was completed, and Frederick II never made any use of it.

 Castle del Monte was one of the castles which were originally constructed by Frederick II.

 It was already being used as a prison towards the end of the 13th century.
 By the 17th century, the castle had been abandoned and its structure stripped of stones and marble.
 It underwent restoration and preservation in the 20th century and is a prominent site of Italian heritage.

 The Lucera castle is located in southern Italy.
 It was originally constructed in 1233, and commissioned by the Holy Roman Emperor Frederick II.
 The original structure was used as an imperial palace by Frederick II.

 Significant modifications to this structure were made by Charles I of Anjou who used the structure as a military garrison.